top of page

 An important word on 'Aging' and Beauty Standards

 In an industry that's been so heavily focused on 'anti aging', consumers and estheticians alike are starting to become drained from impossible and unrealistic beauty standards.
 We are finally coming to terms with the fact that: Aging is a part of life's natural cycles.
 In most Ancient cultures, older woman were highly respected as the 'wise crone' that guided the younger, and a wrinkle was a sign of life well lived; and we are finally starting to connect with this idea again.
+However, in most Ancient cultures, people also instinctually sought out beauty practices for a sense of vitality and life force.

 I believe that Pratima Raichur, Ayurvedic beauty expert and author of the book "Absolute Beauty" said it best when she pointed out that our desire to be beautiful is primal; it is naturally pleasurable to the senses and sets off neuro-chemical responses that we experience as calm and well-being from infancy.
 It is also an expression of our soul.
 Pratima explains that "Our desire for beauty, then, is not just a legacy of woman's conditioned powerlessness, as many have contended.
 To the contrary, it is an innate impulse and the natural expression of the self empowered by love."
 Since ancient times, different cultures have found their own ways of decorating and thus celebrating the human form.